brandonversus/golang-service-x/README.md

 # Service-X

-This application is simple proxy that can be configured to chain calls to other services.
-In the manifests file,
+This application is simple proxy that can easily be configured to chain calls to other services.
+I've found it very helpful for standing up applications quickly in GKE and testing routing configurations.

 ## Usage
 You can download the latest image from the **brandonversus** Docker Hub page here: https://hub.docker.com/repository/docker/brandonversus/service-x